“It’s only by becoming familiar with poisons that you can make the best antidotes.”

 Alternative Ingredients: There are a lot of love flowers and spices that you can consider substituting, including spearmint, thyme, raspberry leaf, or fruit), marjoram, lemon or lime slices, lavender flowers, daisy petals, violets, and basil.

-Other Magickal Applications: If you make more of this, it’s an excellent beverage to serve in a group setting to encourage unity and harmony.
+Other Magickal Applications: If you make more of this, it is an excellent beverage to serve in a group setting to encourage unity and harmony.
 I also recommend it for handfasting rituals, magickal engagement rites, and similar events.

 (For good fortune and improved health)

 History and Folklore: Honeysuckle, the main ingredient in this recipe, is also called ·woodbine in folk traditions.
-If honeysuckle suddenly starts growing near your home, it’s a sign of improving luck.
+If honeysuckle suddenly starts growing near your home, it is a sign of improving luck.
 This plant spirit will also protect your family’s health (the orange in this recipe accents the healthful qualities).

 Place the blossoms in a large crock.
 In another pot, warm one half the gallon of water to just below boiling, then pour it over the petals.
 Allow this mixture to sit until the blossoms turn almost translucent.
 Strain and rewarm the orange juice, sugar pieces, and yeast (to no more than 98° F).

 Place into a fermentation container with a lock until the liquid becomes clear.
-A serviceable fermentation device can be made from an old glass wine bottle secured at the top with a balloon (be sure the bottle is clean).
+A serviceable fermentation device can be from an old glass wine bottle secured at the top with a balloon (be sure the bottle is clean).
 Strain off into smaller bottles when the wine looks clear and store in a cool dark area for consumption.
-It keeps for a very long time.
+It keeps for an exceptionally long time.

-Alternative Ingredients: Rose or violet petals are both considered very lucky, and roses, in particular, augment vitality.
+Alternative Ingredients: Rose or violet petals are both considered incredibly lucky, and roses augment vitality.
 You can decrease the number of flowers and steep them in grape juice with a bit of honey for a non-alcoholic alternative.

 Other Magickal Uses: Dab a bit on items that you carry for good fortune, or carry a small, well-sealed vial with you as a charm for luck.
 Pour out a libation of this wine during healing spells and rituals.